Irish households 80% wealthier than at low point of recession, CSO figures show

 The wealthiest 10 per cent of households were found to have a net wealth greater than €835,000 while the bottom 10 per cent had a net wealth of less than €1,000.

-Over two thirds (69.5 per cent) of households owned their main residence last year, either with or without a mortgage, compared to 70.5 per cent in 2013.
+Over two thirds (69.5 per cent) of households owned their main residence IN 2018, either with or without a mortgage, compared to 70.5 per cent in 2013.
 The proportion was 80 per cent as recently as 1990.

 Falling home ownership rates has become a major election issue, with opposition parties promising to halt the decline if elected.